awesomemotive/wp-mail-logging/readme.txt

 - Tweak: close modal with ESC

 == Changelog ==

+= 1.8.0, December, 2016
+- New: Error status from mail implementation is logged
+- New: Resend mail
+- Fix: raw mode of message renders attachments as text

 = 1.7.0, November 6, 2016 =
 - New: logging host IP